Risingson/eveeyedocs/docs/sharing/intel-channels.md

  - `character`
  - `solarsystem`
- - `ships`
+ - `ship` (optional)

 All of the above need to be separated by 2 spaces.
+The order does not matter.
 For example `FWST-8` &#9251; &#9251; `Risingson` &#9251; &#9251; `Tengu`

 Additionally you can use the following at the end of an intel line: